-This document presents the statutory financial statements for London Borough of Hounslow for the period 1 April 2017 to 31 March 2018 and gives a comprehensive summary of the overall financial position of the Council giving a true and fair view.
+This document presents the statutory financial statements for London Borough of Hounslow for the period 1 April 2018 to 31 March 2019 and gives a comprehensive summary of the overall financial position of the Council giving a true and fair view.

-This narrative statement provides a summary of the most significant matters reported within the accounts and of the Council's financial position.
+This narrative statement provides a summary of the Council, its operations and achievements during 2018/19 and the Council's financial performance and position for the year.